MPJ-Imaging/battery_xct_workflows/paper/paper.md

 X-ray computed tomography (XCT) enables non-destructive, 3D visualization of lithium-ion (Li-ion) battery components and microstructure.
 At the cell level, XCT is especially useful for detecting manufacturing and quality issues in Li-ion cells [@attia2025challenges].
 Yet turning XCT images into quantitative, reproducible insights often requires custom analysis pipelines that are rarely shared openly.

 This submission provides a set of open Jupyter notebooks that demonstrate analysis workflows for battery XCT data.
-The workflows target three quality-assurance tasks relevant to cylindrical cells:
+The workflows target three critical quality-assurance tasks relevant to Li-ion cylindrical cells:

-- quantifying electrode overhang using multiple geometric measures;
+- Quantifying electrode overhang using multiple geometric measures;
-- measuring the canister (e.g., diameter, eccentricity) and detecting dents via ellipse fitting; and
+- Measuring the canister (e.g., diameter, eccentricity) and detecting dents via ellipse fitting; and
-- unrolling 2D slices of “jelly rolls” into polar coordinates (radius, angle) [@kok2019virtual] and fitting an ideal spiral to quantify deviations from the expected winding pattern [@sun2025health].
+- Unrolling 2D slices of the electrode winding into polar coordinates (radius, angle) [@kok2019virtual] and fitting an ideal spiral to quantify deviations from the expected winding pattern [@sun2025health].

 Each workflow is implemented as a standalone notebook and bundled with example data (images and, where appropriate, segmentation masks) so it can be run without specialized preprocessing.
-The notebooks are written in Python and rely on widely used scientific libraries—NumPy [@harris2020numpy], SciPy [@virtanen2020scipy], scikit-image [@van2014scikit], Matplotlib [@hunter2007matplotlib], and scikit-learn [@pedregosa2011scikit].
+The notebooks are written in Python and rely on widely used scientific libraries; NumPy [@harris2020numpy], SciPy [@virtanen2020scipy], scikit-image [@van2014scikit], Matplotlib [@hunter2007matplotlib], and scikit-learn [@pedregosa2011scikit].
 All materials are archived with a Zenodo DOI to ensure long-term accessibility.

 By lowering the barrier to quantitative XCT analysis, these notebooks promote transparent, reproducible practice in battery science and provide adaptable templates for related problems in tomography and X-ray imaging.